VirgilSecurity/awesome-virgil/docs/sdk/net/v4.0(latest)/dot-net-csharp-getting-started.rst

 The goal of Virgil .NET/C# SDK Documentation is to give a developer the knowledge and understanding required to implement security into his application using Virgil Security ecosystem.

-Virgil SDK is a communication gateway between your application and :doc:`services`.
+Virgil SDK is a communication gateway between your application and :doc:`../../../services/services`.

 Setting up your project
 -----------------------